vicgarcia/kaavii/README.md

     // per-instance config can be provided as method param
     $redis = Kaavii\Redis::connect($config);

+    // the $redis object is the PHP extension \Redis class

 Use the factory method to create a new \Redis client.
 The \Redis client is injected as a dependency in the constructor of other Kaavii components.

 ### Kaavii\Cache and Kaavii\NoCache